getify/foi-lang/README.md

 str.1;                      // "e"
 ```

-To determine the length of a string (or a Tuple), or the count of elements in a Record, use the `size(..)` function:
+To determine the length of a string (or a Tuple), or the count of fields in a Record, use the `size()` function:

 ```java
 import size from #Std;